pmaji/practical-python-data-viz-guide/README.md

 ### Statistical Visualization in the Wild

+[Here is the link](https://nbviewer.jupyter.org/github/pmaji/practical-python-data-viz-guide/blob/master/notebooks/part_3_main_nb.ipynb) to the easy-to-view notebook for this section of material.
+[Here is the link](https://github.com/pmaji/practical-python-data-viz-guide/blob/master/notebooks/part_3_main_nb.ipynb) to the GitHub-hosted notebook for this section of the material.

-1. Example business use case of data visualization: debt-to-income ratios explored.
+1. Example business use case of data visualization:
     1. Observational:
         - mean, median, and variance
         - distributions
     2. Inferential:
-        - two-sample t-test
+        - parametric tests
-        - KS test
+        - non-parametric tests

 ### Library Deep-Dive (Plotly)

+[Here is the link](https://nbviewer.jupyter.org/github/pmaji/practical-python-data-viz-guide/blob/master/notebooks/part_4_main_nb.ipynb) to the easy-to-view notebook for this section of material.
+[Here is the link](https://github.com/pmaji/practical-python-data-viz-guide/blob/master/notebooks/part_4_main_nb.ipynb) to the GitHub-hosted notebook for this section of the material.

 1. Quick and simple data visualizations with Plotly Express.
-    - Mark types, colors, facets, etc.
 2. Additional control and complexity with base Plotly.
-    - Choropleth maps
-    - Heatmaps

-## Links

-- For the main lecture notebook:
-    - [Here is the link](https://nbviewer.jupyter.org/github/pmaji/practical-python-data-viz-guide/blob/master/notebooks/main_lecture_nb.ipynb) to the easy-to-view notebook
-    - [Here is the link](https://github.com/pmaji/practical-python-data-viz-guide/blob/master/notebooks/main_lecture_nb.ipynb) to the GitHub-hosted version of the notebook

-- For the data prep notebook:
-    - [Here is the link](https://nbviewer.jupyter.org/github/pmaji/practical-python-data-viz-guide/blob/master/notebooks/data_prep_nb.ipynb) to the easy-to-view notebook
-    - [Here is the link](https://github.com/pmaji/practical-python-data-viz-guide/blob/master/notebooks/data_prep_nb.ipynb) to the GitHub-hosted version of the notebook

-- For the homework notebook (participant version):
+### Homework Exercises

+There is a homework exercise associated with these materials, for those interested.

-    - [Here is the link](https://nbviewer.jupyter.org/github/pmaji/practical-python-data-viz-guide/blob/master/notebooks/participant_hw_nb.ipynb) to the easy-to-view notebook
+- [Here is the link](https://nbviewer.jupyter.org/github/pmaji/practical-python-data-viz-guide/blob/master/notebooks/participant_hw_nb.ipynb) to the easy-to-view notebook (participant version)
-    - [Here is the link](https://github.com/pmaji/practical-python-data-viz-guide/blob/master/notebooks/participant_hw_nb.ipynb) to the GitHub-hosted version of the notebook
+- [Here is the link](https://github.com/pmaji/practical-python-data-viz-guide/blob/master/notebooks/participant_hw_nb.ipynb) to the GitHub-hosted version of the notebook (participant version)

 ## Setup Instructions